mathiasertl/django-ca/docs/source/index.rst

 **django-ca** is a tool to manage TLS certificate authorities and easily issue and revoke certificates.
 It is based `cryptography <https://cryptography.io/>`_ and `Django <https://www.djangoproject.com/>`_.
 It can be used as an app in an existing Django project or stand-alone with the basic project included.
-Everything can be managed via the command line via `manage.py` commands - so no webserver is needed, if you’re happy with the command-line.
+Everything can be managed via the command line via `manage.py` commands - so no web server is needed, if you’re happy with the command-line.

 Features: